hodaghp/2D-Android-game/README.md

 # 2D-Android-game

- 2D android game
-2D android game
-This game is included a menu, shop, several levels, and result boards after every play (like achieved coins, scores, etc.)
-Don't use any of the assets for marketing or gaining money via it, it is just a Project for purpose of learning without any personal profits.
-Because of copyright Sprites' pictures were removed.
+This project is a 2D game for the Android platform.
+It includes a menu, a shop where players can purchase items, several levels with increasing difficulty, and result boards that display achievements such as coins and scores.
+Please note that the sprites used in this game have been removed due to copyright reasons.

+This project was created solely for the purpose of learning and is not intended to be used for marketing or commercial purposes.
+There are no personal profits associated with this project.

-ps: The last testing shows that this game doesn't work on Android 11 or upper.
+Please be aware that this game may not work on Android 11 or newer versions.

  ![Screenshot_20230206-225855](https://user-images.githubusercontent.com/39772964/217338593-c0addb53-6c0b-45d1-bdf2-11320573c983.png)
 ![Screenshot_20230206-225936](https://user-images.githubusercontent.com/39772964/217338814-af9f08af-9f87-4bee-9abc-0978bfcfe47c.png)